apache/mxnet/docs/install/index.md

 **Step 2** Install MXNet Python Bindings

-To install python bindings run the following commands in the MXNet directory:
+To install Python bindings run the following commands in the MXNet directory:

 ```bash
     cd python